kentan-official/kentan/README.md

 ## Use existing model instances

-If you deal with a model which defines a `constructor` having multiple dependency you can use a tiny helper of `?????` called `useInstance<T>(model:T):T`.
-This allows you to provide your very own setup of a model instance and pass it to `?????`;
+If you deal with a model which defines a `constructor` having multiple dependency you can use a tiny helper of `Kentan` called `useInstance<T>(model:T):T`.
+This allows you to provide your very own setup of a model instance and pass it to `Kentan`;

 ```typescript
 // your-model.ts